chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/How-do-we-avoid-incoherence-in-the-ecosystem.md

 > Absolutely, it (i.e. not announcing the next language release without first updating the ecosystem) is why I haven’t mentioned or retweeted anything about 0.12 on my twitter yet!

-- Some people get this idea whereas others do not.
-This should be communicated as something to expect for new learners
+- A core contributor believes that compiler-related projects (the ecosystem) are an important of a compiler release.
+- A core contributor believes communication of a major compiler release has significant impact on language's followers.
 - An official "ecosystem is `<release version>`-ready" announcement might help prevent this.
-Likewise, Including a "this release is made but not ecosystem-ready yet" note in the languages' release notes that includes a link as to what "ecosystem-ready releases" mean might help prevent this negative press.
+Likewise, including a "this release is made but not ecosystem-ready yet" note in the languages' release notes that includes a link as to what "ecosystem-ready releases" mean might help prevent this negative press.

 ### Comment (core contributor)